Chymyst/chymyst-core/docs/joinrun.md

 join(
   run { case c(x) + i(_) => c(x+1) }
 ) // runtime error: "c" is already bound to another join definition

 ```

+This rule enforces the immutability of chemical laws:
+Once a join definition is written, we fix the reactions that a given molecule could initiate (i.e. the reactions that will consume this molecule).
-This rule enforces the immutability of chemical laws: it is impossible to add a new reaction that consumes a molecule already declared as input to a previous reaction.
+It is impossible to add a new reaction that consumes a molecule if that molecule is already bound to another join definition.

 This feature of Join Calculus allows us to create a library of chemical reactions and guarantee that user programs will not be able to modify the intended flow of reactions.

+Also, because of this rule, different join definitions do not contend on input molecules.
+The decisions about which reactions to start are local to each join definition.

 # Thread pools